 situations or people and only after repeated attempts.

-at the most two short sentences in a calm, even tone, the sky is not falling, it's OK to
+at the most two short sentences in a calm, even tone, the sky is not falling, it's .

-is coming towards you, put your body between them and the dog.
-Your physical
+etc., is coming towards you, put your body between them and the dog.
+Your

-welcome at other times but are hard to process when on the defensive.
+be welcome at other times but are hard to process when on the defensive.
 The

 dog I am working with responded from day one to tons of praise in a sing-song

 Copyright Frania Shelley-Grielen

 you want to or than you think